 Pingbacks and trackback features are rarely used in WooCommerce stores so it is suggested that you disable them because they might carry out low-level DDoS attacks and send spam to your website.
 To disable this feature, add the following lines to the .htaccess file:

 # START XML RPC BLOCKING

 You can improve your site’s security by changing the default table prefix “wp_” to something completely random and unique.
 Learn how to change WordPress database prefix here

 7. Get SSL certificate

 SSL (Secure Socket Layer) is used to secure connections between two machines on the internet.
-It is a must-have for all WooCommerce stores.
+It is a must-have for all WooCommerce stores and you can get SSL certificate at affordable price.
 Customers see it as a sign of trustworthiness and expect to see the padlock in the address bar when browsing, buying, and entering their account and payment details.

 8. Secure connection

 The biggest mistake that store owners make is that their focus majorly lies in the aesthetic and functional aspects of the online store while security takes a backseat.
 Once the e-commerce website goes live, the focus shifts to providing great content instead of WordPress and WooCommerce security.

 To sum up, WooCommerce is all in all secure, but your website is not.
 There are necessary security measures that need to be ensured on your website to protect it from coming attacks.

 This is a contributed post by Ankit Pahuja.
 Ankit is a Security Evangelist and Growth Hacker at Astra Web Security.